Bayesian Analysis of Social Influence: Applications

-The results from the MCMC with 10,000 iterations with constant priors $\pi(\theta)\propto c$ are summarised in Figure~\ref{fig:sbcMCMC} and posterior summaries are provided in Table~\ref{tab:resSBC} (the table is based on default settings with a burnin of 1000 and thinning of 20 iteration).
+The results from the MCMC with 10,000 iterations with constant priors $\pi(\theta)\propto c$ are summarised in Table~\ref{tab:resSBC} (the table is based on default settings with a burnin of 1000 and thinning of 20 iterations, and the same proposal as in the previous example; $\gamma = 7.5$).
 Mixing of the MCMC can be said to be satisfactory with default settings.
 There is strong evidence for a positive family attitude to school and high grades to increase the likelihood of the intention to proceed to higher education.
 The evidence is inconclusive for other effects.
 In particular, the contagion parameter is positive with posterior probability $0.93$.